Ginxss/tfds/README.md

 ### empty()
 *Runtime:* **O(1)**

-Returns true if the queue has no elements:
+Returns `true` if the FIFO queue has no elements:
 ```
 bool queue_empty = queue.empty();
 ```